 How to Explore Novel Treatments

-If you want to explore new treatments that have not yet been approved for brain tumors by the Food and Drug Administration (FDA), there are a few options.
+If you want to explore new and novel treatments that have not yet been approved for brain tumors by the Food and Drug Administration (FDA), there are a few options.

 First, you may be eligible for a clinical trial—see more information about clinical trials here; you can also search for brain tumor clinical trials using the NBTS Clinical Trial Finder.
 Clinical trials not only provide early access to potentially beneficial treatments, but they also advance science and are an integral part of the drug development and approval process.